A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Neural network training methods

-For hardware-aware training, the main manuscript focuses on introducing dropconnect during the retraining of the memristive neural decoder to mitigate the effect of defective devices in the chip.
-Having said that, there are other training methods that could improve performance.
-One such method would be to inject noise on weights during training to account for the programming variability of TiO$_2$ devices.
-It has been shown that setting the training weight variability approximately equal to the inference weight variability~\cite{Joshi:2020} is optimal.
-From the programming variability model obtained in the manuscript, this represents an injection of a $0.8\%$ Gaussian noise during training.
-Also, input/output discretization during training could mitigate the impact of ADC/DAC-limited resolution during inference.
-An intuitive choice is to set the training discretization at the same resolution as ADC/DAC, that is, 8-bit resolution in our case.
+For hardware-aware re-training, the main manuscript focuses on introducing a dropconnect training method during the re-training of the \ac{MND} to mitigate the effect of defective devices in the chip.
+However, there are other training methods that could improve performance.
+One such method consists in the addition of noise on weights during forward passes of training steps to account for the programming variability of the characterized TiO$_\textrm{x}$-based resistive memory devices.
+It has been shown that setting the training weight variability approximately equal to the inference weight variability is optimal~\cite{Joshi_2020}.
+However, in our case, we observed training instability issues with this method, which led to an unexpected gradient explosion in a fraction of the trained \acp{RNN}.
+Therefore, this method did note benefit the overall performance.

-We perform hardware-aware training of memristive neural decoders with all possible combinations of the three techniques (dropconnect, noise injection, and input/output discretization).
-The results are displayed in Supplementary Table~\ref{tab:s1}.
-The conclusion is that only dropconnect has a critical effect on the performance of the decoding.
-We attribute this to the fact that TiO$_2$ resistive memory devices exhibit a low programming variability (in comparison to PCM devices reported in~\cite{Joshi:2020}); therefore, injecting noise during training does not significantly improve accuracy.
-Also, an ADC/DAC 8-bit resolution is sufficient for maintaining good accuracy, as explained in Supplementary Information Note~1.
-Thus, input/output discretization during training does not allow a greater accuracy.
+The study of various non-idealities highlighted that only stuck-at fault devices have a critical effect on the performance of decoding.
+We attribute this to the fact that TiO$_\textrm{x}$-based resistive memory devices exhibit a low programming variability (in comparison to phase-change memory devices reported in~\cite{Joshi_2020}); therefore, injecting noise during training does not significantly improve fidelity.
+Also, \iac{ADC} and \ac{DAC} of 8-bit resolution is sufficient for maintaining a fidelity close to the digital baseline, as explained in Supplementary Information Note~\ref{sec:note-non-idealities}.
+Thus, the input and output quantization during training does not allow for greater fidelity.
+Moreover, it is likely that the binary output of the model helps mitigate most noise-related issues since only a perturbation near the threshold value would impact the final binary output of \acp{RNN}.